cadfaeldb/cadfaeldb.github.io/docs/table/empty_table.md

 ## Problem

 You have some empty tables.
-Maybe they should be dropped?
+Maybe you should drop them?

 ## Remediation